JS-Lee525/PIC/readme.md

 # Diffusion-based Image-to-Image Translation by Noise Correction via Prompt Interpolation (ECCV 2024 Poster)

+*Sorry for working in progress!
+We should add some details for our code.

 This is the official code of the paper "Diffusion-based Image-to-Image Translation by Noise Correction via Prompt Interpolation" in ECCV 2024.